MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/planning-optimization-trouble-shooting.md

 ### Review your setup for time fences and options not needed

-Follow these steps to review your setup for time fences and options that you don't need: <!--KFM: What is our goal here--reducing the number orders generated or items ordered? -->
+Follow these steps to review your setup for time fences and options that you don't need:

-1. Reduce your **Coverage time fence** as much as possible while still meeting your business needs.
-This setting will have the most significant impact on the time it takes to complete a data export. <!--KFM: Where is this setting? -->
 1. Go to **Master Planning \> Setup \> Coverage \> Coverage groups**.
-1. Check the following settings for each of the coverage groups on the **Coverage groups** page: <!--KFM: What are we looking for?
-How should we edit these values? maybe "consider whether the values could be smaller while still fulfilling your business needs for the various time fences."-->
+1. Check the following settings for each of the coverage groups on the **Coverage groups** page.
+Consider whether some or all of these values could be smaller while still fulfilling your business needs for the various time fences.
     - **Coverage time fence (days)**
     - **BOM explosion time fence (days)**
     - **Capacity scheduling time fence (days)**